 If you’re in the FinTech space, this article will show you how to generate 10-15 qualified leads per week using nothing but LinkedIn.

-We will discuss how we generated 118 in 8 weeks and even share some replies that we got from prospects during our generation campaigns.
+We will also share how we generated 118 in 8 weeks and even the replies we got from prospects during our fintech lead generation campaigns.

 Why would we do this?